-Symbol Description Symbol Description []i Consult user documentation.
+Symbol Description Symbol Description Ĩ Consult user documentation.
 Conforms to relevant South Korean EMC standards. Δ WARNING.
-RISK OF DANGER.
-Conforms to relevant Australian EMC standards.
-A WARNING.
+RISK OF DANGER. Ø Conforms to relevant Australian EMC standards.
+WARNING.
 HAZARDOUS VOLTAGE.
 Risk of electric shock.
-G® {us} Certified by CSA Group to North American safety standards. Ţ Earth C€ Conforms to European Union directives.
-C Battery Double Insulated CATI Measurement Category II is applicable to test and measuring circuits connected directly to utilization points (socket outlets and similar points) of the low-voltage MAINS installation. САТШ Measurement Category III is applicable to test and measuring circuits connected to the distribution part of the building's low-voltage MAINS installation.
-CAT II Measurement Category IV is applicable to test and measuring circuits connected at the source of the building's low-voltage MAINS installation.
+C Set Certified by CSA Group to North American safety standards. Ŧ Earth C€ Conforms to European Union directives. œ Battery Double Insulated BC Conforms to the Appliance Efficiency Regulation (California Code of Regulations, Title 20, Sections 1601 through 1608), for small battery charging systems.
+CATI Measurement Category II is applicable to test and measuring circuits connected directly to utilization points (socket outlets and similar points) of the low-voltage MAINS installation. САТШ Measurement Category III is applicable to test and measuring circuits connected to the distribution part of the building's low-voltage MAINS installation. САТ  Measurement Category IV is applicable to test and measuring circuits connected at the source of the building's low-voltage MAINS installation.
 Li-ion This product contains a Lithium-ion battery.
 Do not mix with the solid waste stream.
 Spent batteries should be disposed of by a qualified recycler or hazardous materials handler per local regulations.
-Contact your authorized Fluke Service Center for recycling information.
-X This product complies with the WEEE Directive marking requirements.
+Contact your authorized Fluke Service Center for recycling information. x This product complies with the WEEE Directive marking requirements.
 The affixed label indicates that you must not discard this electrical/electronic product in domestic household waste.
 Product Category: With reference to the equipment types in the WEEE Directive Annex I, this product is classed as category 9 "Monitoring and Control Instrumentation" product.
 Do not dispose of this product as unsorted municipal waste.